Mengtao-Lyu/kayal/content/docs/getting-started/index.md

 tags: ["hugo", "kayal", "install"]
 ---

+This page contains installation instructions for both Hugo and Kayal, as well as instructions for future updates.

 ## Install Hugo

 - First Install Hugo, Simply follow the standard Hugo [Quick Start](https://gohugo.io/getting-started/quick-start/) procedure to get setup and running quickly.